 Moreover, respect must everywhere by shown for the feelings of all those who are attached to the Latin liturgical tradition by a wide and generous application of the directives already issued some time ago by the Apostolic See for the use of the Roman Missal according to the typical edition of 1962.

 Other Vatican Decrees of 1988: Earlier, in May 1988, the Holy See and Society of Pius X signed an agreement arranging the full communion of the Society back into the Church.
 However, this document was renounced by the Society shortly before its founder, Archbishop Lefebvre, ordained bishops without papal authorization on June 30, 1988.
-The excommunication of Archbishop Lefebvre and the four bishops he ordained resulted in Pope John Paul II publishing of the Moto Proprio, Ecclesia Dei on July 2, 1988.
+The excommunication of Archbishop Lefebvre and the four bishops he ordained resulted in Pope John Paul II publishing of the Motu Proprio, Ecclesia Dei on July 2, 1988.

 Consequently, 12 priests of the Society of Pius X, wishing to maintain full communion, approached Pope John Paul II who approved their establishing the Priestly Fraternity of St. Peter, a society of apostolic life of priests which exclusively offer the Traditional Latin Mass, in full communion with Rome.